Apollo1840/machine_learning_theory/ml/feature_selection.md

 - If you have a large number of features (e.g., high-dimensional data) → Filter methods (e.g., Mutual Information, PCA)
 - If computational cost is not a concern and you need high accuracy → Wrapper methods (e.g., RFE, SFS)
 - If using tree-based models → Embedded methods (e.g., Feature importance from Random Forest, XGBoost)
-- If using deep learning models → Autoencoders, SHAP, Permutation Importance
+- If using deep learning models → SHAP

 Above all, **AIC** and **BIC** are two methods used to balance #features and performance.